 This year has truly been a learning experience, but it has been a very rewarding and special year of my life.
 Eighteen parish councils worked diligently to meet the objects of the League.
-As I read the year end reports it becomes abundantly clear that although small in number, great work was done by parish councils in the Province of Newfoundland and Labrador.
-Through highlighting the objects, the dedication of members became obvious.
+It became abundantly clear that though small in number, great work was done by all parish councils.
+Through highlighting the objects of the League, the dedication of members became obvious.

 To Achieve Individual and Collective Spiritual Development

-Members devoted a great deal of time to spiritual development through prayer services at meetings, novenas, “12 Hours of Prayer for Palliative Care”, Divine Mercy Sunday services, the rosary during the month of May, World Day of Prayer, stations of the cross, prayer corners for individual devotion and reflection, ecumenical services and many other special celebrations and events.
+Members devoted a great deal of time to spiritual development through prayer services at meetings, novenas, 12 Hours of Prayer for Palliative Care, Divine Mercy Sunday services, the rosary during the month of May, World Day of Prayer, stations of the cross, prayer corners for individual devotion and reflection, ecumenical services and many other special celebrations.

 To Promote the Teachings of the Catholic Church

-Members constantly found ways to educate their sister members and members of the faith community in the teachings of the Catholic church.
-Although there are only two Catholic schools in the province, members continued to support the education of youth through mentoring, volunteering and helping with the catechetical and sacramental programs offered in parishes.
+Members constantly found ways to educate each other and members of the faith community in the teachings of the Catholic church.
+Although there were only two Catholic schools in the province, members continued to support the education of youth through mentoring, volunteering and helping with catechetical and sacramental programs offered in parishes.
 Parish councils subscribed to Catholic magazines and encouraged members to avail of literature to become more informed about present day issues in the church.
 Faith literature was supplied whenever possible.

-To Exemplify the Christian Ideal in Home and Family
+To Exemplify the Christian Ideals in Home and Family

 The sanctity of life was foremost on the minds of members.
 Many members supported the Centre for Life and took part in discussions of the importance of life from conception to death for all members of society.
 Members respected life by supporting pregnant mothers through baby showers and donations.
 Members tried to support youth by helping with activities organized for them.
 Many members helped enhance the lives of seniors by visiting them at home and in senior care homes.
 Members tried their best to respect life at all stages.